 You'd have to be living under a rock over the last decade not to have seen the bevy of house-buying shows on HGTV.
 I, for one, started watching "House Hunters" when I was in high school and I remember at the time thinking, "Huh, these people are really particular" or "Can't they see the potential here?
 It's just the owner's furniture that they dislike" or "Why are they going with the house that's at the very top of their price range?"
-Many more shows have aired about the house-buying process, but the more I see the more I feel like it's all a bunch of noise
+Many more shows have aired about the house-buying process, but the more I see the more I feel like it's all a bunch of noise.

 So, today I'm turning to you all: